-Financial assets and financial liabilities at fair value through profit or loss are recorded in the Statement of Financial Position at fair value.
+Financial assets and financial liabilities at FVTPL are recorded in the Statement of Financial Position at fair value.
 All transaction costs for such instruments are recognised directly in the Income Statement.

 For financial assets and liabilities where the fair value at initial recognition does not equal the transaction price, the Fund recognises the difference in the Income Statement, unless specified otherwise.